NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 FOSDEM'20 [@FOSDEM20] was one of the motivations to take up and continue the effort of standardizing catalog zones.

-Thanks to Brian Conry, Tony Finch, Evan Hunt, Patrik Lundin, Victoria Risk, and Carsten Strotmann for reviewing draft proposals and offering comments and suggestions.
+Thanks to Brian Conry, Klaus Darilion, Brian Dickson, Tony Finch, Evan Hunt, Shane Kerr, Patrik Lundin, Victoria Risk, Petr Spacek and Carsten Strotmann for reviewing draft proposals and offering comments and suggestions.

-Thanks to Klaus Darilion who came up with the idea for the `serial` property during the hackathon at the IETF-109.
-Thanks also to Shane Kerr, Petr Spacek, Brian Dickson for further brainstorming and discussing the `serial` property and how it would work best with catalog zones.

 <reference anchor="FIPS.180-4.2015" target="http://csrc.nist.gov/publications/fips/fips180-4/fips-180-4.pdf">
   <front>